Heating and cooling are the largest sources of

 1 REC equals 1MWh of generation from a renewable source.

-The amount of REC's awarded for a certain brand is multiplied by the value of the REC's at the time of purchase and the total amount becomes your discount off the sale price (e.g. 30 RECs X $25 =$ 750).
+value of the REC's at the time of purchase and the total amount becomes

-Most manufacturers have their own REC's calculator on their website to help people find out how many RECs the unit is eligible for.
+help people find out how many RECs the unit is eligible for.

-Reece's site here, visit the manufactures website and select their REC's calculator or phone them up and ask.
+Simply select a hot water system from Reece's site here, visit the manufactures website and select their REC's calculator or phone them up and ask.

-Alternatively one could simply visit the Office of Renewable Energy and use their
+Alternatively one could simply visit the Office of Renewable Energy and use their REC's calculator.

-When applying for REC's the brand and model of the solar or heat pump hot water unit is needed as well as the climate zone where the unit is to be installed.
+hot water unit is needed as well as the climate zone where the unit is

 Adelaide is in Zone 3, but most REC's calculators ask for your post code (see below for a Zone map).